alphagov/govuk-prototype-kit/docs/documentation/make-first-prototype/use-components.md

 ## Add radios to question 1

-1. Go to the [stacked radios](https://design-system.service.gov.uk/components/radios/#stacked-radios) section of the Design System.
+1. Go to the [inline radios](https://design-system.service.gov.uk/components/radios/#inline-radios) section of the Design System.
 2. Select the **Nunjucks** tab, then **Copy code**.
 3. Open `juggling-balls.html` in your `app/views` folder.
 4. Replace the 2 example `<p>...</p>` paragraphs with the code you copied.